kelvinhado/android-mapbox/README.md

 # android-mapbox
 A quick project that shows the power of MapBox for Android

+# Getting started (required)

+To make it work on your device, you'll have to provide your own API key inside the gradle.properties file.
+Make sure you added thos two lines :
+MAPBOX_API_KEY="YOUR_API_KEY"
+G_PLACES_API_KEY="YOUR_API_KEY"

 ## Step 1
 Integrate MapBox SDK and show current user position